Wisc-HCI/SemanticParserDataGenerator/README.md

 # Social Robotics Command Generator

+## Requirements
+To use this code, you need access to the following:
+   - Python 3
+      - json
+      - numpy

+You will have also needed to generate a ```leaves.json``` file through chatito [1].
+Chatito will create training and testing json files, which you can combine and rename to ```leaves.json```.

 ## Running the generator
 Simply type '''./generate.sh''' and the data will be generated and split into training, testing, and validation sets.